How many DreamMaker Bath & Kitchen franchises are there?

 Do I have to have a Design Center?

-Yes, but not immediately.
+Yes.
 The Design Center is one of the things that sets DreamMaker apart in the marketplace because it allows potential customers to experience a variety of cabinets, sinks, faucets, tubs, showers and surfaces in actual displays of kitchens, baths and more — and it also demonstrates your permanence in the community.
 Most franchisees do not start out with a Design Center.
-It is required to open your Design Center by the end of your third year with us, and the timing is based on when your business has hit a tipping point on its way to accelerating revenue.
+It is required to open your Design Center within the your first year with us, and the timing is based on when your business has hit a tipping point on its way to accelerating revenue.

 Do I have to offer full-service interior remodeling, or can I focus on kitchens and baths?

 You can absolutely focus on kitchens and baths!
 Our name and our marketing materials reflect how important kitchen and bath remodeling is for a successful remodeler, and many of our most successful franchisees have built their businesses by focusing on kitchens and baths.
 The nice thing about DreamMaker is that, once you are comfortable in your new business and have a great team of carpenters, if a customer asks you to tackle a different remodeling project, you will have the systems in place to do a great job and make a solid margin.